 - Basic cold and flu medications

 - Hand sanitizer or hand wipes

 - A 30-days supply of their prescription medications that they routinely take (non-COVID related)

 Students may access health care and pharmacy services through the CSU Health Network as part of their student fees.

-All students, faculty and staff will be expected to comply with public health guidance and contact tracing, and must sign a acknowledgement form that they will do so.
+All students, faculty and staff will be expected to comply with public health guidance and contact tracing.